Teacher-student training improves accuracy and efficiency of machine learning interatomic potentials: Conclusions and Future work

 \section{Conclusions and Future work}

-We show that our teacher-student framework can reduce the inference costs of MLIPs and increase their accuracy without any additional QC data.
-Our teacher-student training framework improves the Pareto set of error-cost trade-offs for MLIPs.
-We show that the student MLIPs are Pareto dominant with respect to the control MLIPs.
+We introduce a teacher-student framework that can be readily applied to many MLIPs that decompose the configurational energy into a sum of local contributions.
+The teacher-student training framework improves the Pareto set of error-cost trade-offs for MLIPs, yielding models that are computationally cheaper for the same accuracy, or more accurate for the same computational cost, and requires no additional ground-truth data.

+In a practical setting, we showed that the student MLIPs are Pareto dominant with respect to the control MLIPs.
 The student MLIPs, trained to the ground truth and teacher's atomic energies, achieve higher accuracy at the same efficiency (speed and memory requirements) when compared to the control models that were only trained to ground truth.
 We use both training errors (energy and force RMSEs) as well as MD based metric (RDF errors) to quantify the accuracy of the MLIPs.
 We find that the force RMSE errors generally correlate with the MD based metrics, which are costlier to evaluate.
-Additionally, such MD based metrics require a ground truth, such as ab initio results or experimental data, which may not always be available.
+MD based metrics also demonstrate the extensibility of the MLIP to configurations much larger than what is typically included in the training dataset.
+However, MD based metrics require a ground truth, such as ab initio results or experimental data, which may not always be available.
 Efficiency of MLIPs is also multi-faceted.
 We use MD speeds and memory-per-atom as effective measures.
-While MD speed is easy to interpret, it strongly depends on the underlying hardware, MD codes as well as the system under study.
+While MD speed is easy to interpret, it strongly depends on the underlying hardware, MD codes, and the system under study.
 The memory-per-atom measure is useful to optimize for large MD simulations, where inter-node communications may dominate.
-This teacher-student training framework can be readily applied to other MLIPs that decompose the configurational energy into a sum of local contributions.
+While the research to improve the accuracy of MLIPs has focused on the development of more expressive architectures~\cite{duval2023hitchhiker}, and the generation of larger datasets~\cite{kaplan2025foundational}, we show that the `born-again' inspired teacher-student training can be used to train more accurate models with existing datasets and architectures.
+Thus, innovations to the training protocol can allow us to extract better models from existing datasets.